Foot Locker names former Ulta Beauty chief as CEO

 SILVER SPRING, Md.
 (AP) — The chief executive who oversaw the rapid expansion of Ulta Beauty will take over as CEO of Foot Locker during a period of significant transition for the chain.

-Mary Dillon, one of only a handful of women to run a company in the S&P 500, stepped down as the top executive at Ulta early last year and will take over at Foot Locker for Richard Johnson, who retires next month.
+Mary Dillon, one of only 31 women leading a S&P 500 company before stepping down as the top executive at Ulta early last year, will take over at Foot Locker for Richard Johnson, who retires next month.

 Dillon takes control of the company next month with Foot Locker relying less on sales at malls, where foot traffic has plummeted, and moving away from one of its most dominant suppliers, Nike.
-Nike is pursuing an aggressive push to sell its products directly to customers.
+Nike recently shifted aggressively to direct sales to customers.

 Johnson, who has led the company since 2014, will continue as the board’s executive chairman through 2023.